kudajadridrizzle/kudajadri.website/public/pagemeta_fixed.md

     Take a visual tour of Kudajadri Drizzle through our gallery.
 Explore the beautiful property, rooms, and surrounding nature of Wayanad.

 rooms:
-  title: "Luxury ms & Suites in Wayanad - Kudajadri Drizzle"
+  title: "Luxury Rooms & Suites in Wayanad - Kudajadri Drizzle"
   description: >-
     Choose from our selection of luxurious rooms and suites in Wayanad.
 Experience comfort and elegance with modern amenities and stunning views.
   classic_rooms: